 Teen in custody after toddler found by neighbour with ‘traumatic’ injuries

-TORONTO -- A 16-year-old boy is in custody following an hours-long stand-off with police after a 22-month-old girl was found near a Hamilton home with "traumatic injuries" early Wednesday morning.
+HAMILTON -- A 16-year-old boy is in custody following an hours-long stand-off with police after a 22-month-old girl was found inside a Hamilton home with "traumatic injuries" early Wednesday morning.

 Police were called to the property on Rymal Road East, near Dakota Boulevard around 3:30 a.m., after the child was discovered injured by neighbours.